Delicate situations like raising underperformance issues with a team member require more thought and preparation than one may think.

 2. Tackle underperformance and get your team member back on track

 3. Set up the right appraisal processes to prevent future performance problems

-Managing underperformance correctly is key if you want to build a culture where people can thrive and deliver their best results:
+Managing underperformance correctly is key if you want to build a business where people can perform at their best:

 - You’ll be able to make fair and rational decisions backed by facts, not emotions.

 - Your team will be more motivated, knowing you recognise and reward hard work fairly.

 - Your business will be protected from unfair dismissal charges and subsequent legal actions.

 Step 1 – Finding the cause behind underperformance

 Most companies look at underperformance as a problem in itself, while in most cases it’s just the tip of the iceberg.

 If someone in your team has been missing targets, or their work standards have declined, you have the responsibility to look into why that is: